 Why Use Lettuce in Italian Cannellini Bean Soup

 Yes, this soup actually uses lettuce!
 Using leafy green lettuce provides the best texture for the soup.
 I mentioned escarole because escarole is actually slightly bitter and adds a nice complementary flavor to the soup.

-I’ve tried using regular romaine hearts however those are too crunchy with the hard middle stem.
+I’ve tried using regular romaine hearts, however those are too crunchy with the hard middle stem.

 I’ve also tried using spring salad mixes that you buy in the store and while it can work as a substitute, I find it’s too many different types of lettuce and makes the soup too “mangled” in flavors.
-This is my opinion.

 Using Chicken Broth vs. Veggie Broth for the Soup base